bjbloemker/Pay4Park/README.md

 Downloading the Application
 ---
-If the application is already downloaded to your system then simply navigate the the directory and skip thsese steps
+If the application is already downloaded to your system then simply navigate the the directory and skip these steps

 1. Change your directory to where you want to install the application
 2. Run the following to install git `sudo apt install git`